Raivis80/First-Milestone-Project/TESTING.md

 ## ***Testing Functions and Links***
 ### **Testing NavBar**

- I'm using link for NavBar brand element and when I click on it the page reloads.
+ NavBar brand element features link element and when clicked on the page will reload.

- The NavBar features navigation menu to navigate the site pages.
-The menu links all the pages on the site.
+ NavBar features navigation menu links.
+The links in the main navigation lead to pages within the site.

- For mobile devices I'm using drop down menu Navigation and it is activated using bootstrap grid properties such as: "d-none d-sm-block" to hide or display navigation menu items and media queries.
+ For mobile devices  I'm using  drop-down menu Navigation.
+It is activated on viewport sizes and to hide or display navigation menu items I'm using bootstrap 5 grid properties such as: "d-none d-sm-block" along with the Media Queries techniques.

  Navbar also features links to the social media platforms.
-I'm using font awesome for the link icons.
-I'm using a target="_blank" attribute to links to open social media links in a new browser tab.
+I'm using font awesome for the link icons and a target="_blank" attribute for the links to open in a new browser tab.

 ![responsivedesign](assets/project-files/testing/nav-link-test.gif)
 #